 So, don’t be afraid to try this!!
 You can do it!
 It is only around $80 for the kit and it did my whole kitchen.
 The kit has everything you will need inside the box.

-,nor did I recieved, it for exchange for review.
+nor did I received, it for exchange for review.
 I tried this brand after I did a lot of research on the product and started with the bathroom counters.
-I liked them so well…I ordered it on Walmart.com in a different color.
+I liked them so well…I ordered it Amazon.com in a different color.
 It’s the same price all over the internet.
 Shipping free.

 I had brown/golden cabinets.
 I sanded them all down, painted, then added the trim on the cabinet doors and drawers…I love how they turned out.

 This will be a continued tutorial…posting steps as I go…(so I don’t forget anything).